Serbia

 After the two letters is the Serbian flag since 1998.

-Current passenger series since 1961 in black on white.
+Former passenger series issued between 1961 and 3rd January 2011 in black on white.

 The registration consists of two letters, followed by three numerals, a hyphen and two numerals.